Have you ever caught a passing reflection of a woman and thought, “Who is the stranger in the mirror?”

 These experiences have taught me to first know and trust myself in life.

 I made daily discoveries about my rightful identity, purpose, and voice.

 Each of us has within us untapped potential awaiting the spark of growth.

-We all have the opportunity to become more authentic and live the life that truly reflects who we are.
+We all can become more authentic and live the life that truly reflects us.

 I still have moments in which my own reflection is unfamiliar.